dmbaturin/iproute2-cheatsheet/site/index.md

 ip route show cached
 ```

-Until the version 3.6, Linux used route caching.
+Until version 3.6, Linux used route caching.
 In older kernels, this command displays the contents of the route cache.
 It can be used with modifiers described above.
-In newer kernels it does nothing.
+In newer kernels, it does nothing.

-<h3 id="ip-route-add-via">Add a route via gateway</h3>
+<h3 id="ip-route-add-via">Add a route via a gateway</h3>

 ```
 ip route add ${address}/${mask} via ${next hop}